MZandtheRaspberryPi/prod_disaster_counter/README.md

 # prod_disaster_counter
 This was a project I did for a friend who works in software.
 I thought it could be fun for them to visualize days without an incident, and maybe they can talk the boss into a pizza party when the days make it past milestones!
+You can find a video demo [here](https://www.youtube.com/shorts/DNOm6Y0vupc).
 ![demo_gif](demo_assets/6grrx0.gif)

 You can find the code in the arduino_prod_disaster_counter subfolder.
 There's a submodule for the display, as well as for the disaster count logic, as well as for the button.